twentyOne2x/attnmarkets/docs/attn-markets-mvp.md

 2. **Fee Custody** – CreatorVault PDA receives all future fees (SOL/USDC).
 Existing balances are swept via `collectCreatorFee`.
 3. **SY Mint** – Users deposit Pump tokens or raw fees into CreatorVault, receiving SY that represents “1 unit” of that fee stream.
 4. **PT/YT Split** – SY is burned and equal amounts of PT (principal) and YT (yield) SPL tokens are minted for a chosen maturity.
-5. **Stable Yield Routing** – LPs deposit approved stablecoins (USDC/USDT/USDe, etc.) into the Stable Yield Vault to mint `attnUSD` shares.
-Creator fees arriving in SOL are swapped into the same basket so NAV grows and depositors capture protocol yield.
+5. **Stable Yield Routing** – LPs deposit approved stablecoins (USDC/USDT/USDe, etc.) into the Stable Yield Vault to mint `attnUSD` shares. `sweep_creator_fees` splits incoming SOL: a configured basis-point slice funds RewardsVault, the remainder converts into the stable basket so attnUSD NAV grows.
-6. **Rewards Staking (optional)** – `attnUSD` holders stake into the RewardsVault to receive sAttnUSD and accrue SOL rewards distributed from a configurable slice of creator fees while NAV remains dollar-denominated.
+6. **SOL Rewards Staking (optional)** – `attnUSD` holders stake into the RewardsVault to receive sAttnUSD and accrue SOL rewards from the funded slice while attnUSD NAV remains USD-denominated.
 7. **Trading & LP (v0)** – Users hold PT/YT, swap manually, or provide liquidity to a minimal PT/YT AMM (based on Pendle v2 math).
 Liquidity can also focus on PT/quote and `attnUSD`/quote pairs.
-8. **Redemption** – YT or `attnUSD` holders `redeem_yield` to pull accrued fees, sAttnUSD stakers claim SOL, and PT holders `redeem_principal` after maturity to recover Pump tokens or remaining fees.
+8. **Redemption** – YT holders `redeem_yield` for fees, attnUSD holders exit via `redeem_attnusd` (yield realized through NAV), sAttnUSD stakers `claim_rewards` for SOL, and PT holders `redeem_principal` after maturity to recover Pump tokens or remaining fees.

 ## Smart-Contract Components
 ### 1. CreatorVault Program